elotl/nodeless-prometheus-tutorial/README.md

 # Monitoring Nodeless Kubernetes with Prometheus, Grafana

+Nodeless Kubernetes eliminates capacity planning woes on public cloud, simplifies operations, and improves multi-tenant security.
+Prometheus and Grafana are fantastic monitoring tools for Kubernetes clusters.
+This tutorial illustrates how to monitor Nodeless k8s applications with Prometheus and Gafana.

+TL;DR: Nodeless k8s apps are monitored exactly the same way as regular k8s applications.

 ### Step 1: Create 1-worker Nodeless Kubernetes cluster

 [Follow instructions in this repo](https://github.com/elotl/kubeadm-aws) to create a {1 master, 1 worker} Nodeless Kubernetes cluster.